cmhsu2012/RR3/README.md

 7. b2_prelim.sage: Preliminary adjustment
 8. b2_side.sage: This computes the local adjustments and then checks if Condition (i) holds

 When run in Ell1 mode, RR3_computations() assumes that S-units in Qz have already been computed for a0 and c1.
-As such, the program starts by calls initial_setup_ell1.sage, which is a slightly modified version, and omits Qz_extensions.sage.
+As such, the program calls initial_setup_ell1.sage, which is a slightly modified version, and omits Qz_extensions.sage.
 Other than these modifications, Ell1 mode is identical to Full mode.